-The Early Years environment is organised so that children can explore and learn in a safe and controlled space.
+The early years environment is organised so that children can explore and learn in a safe and controlled space.

 Children have access to an enclosed outdoor play area, and daily outdoor activities are planned, unless circumstances, such as the weather, would make outdoor activity inappropriate and unsafe.
+At Sandon, children have access to shared outdoor space.

 There are hygienic changing and toilet facilities available to the EYFS which also contain a supply of towels, spare clothes and other personal care items.
+The Intimate Care Policy outlines the procedures and support in place for EYFS, which staff follow in addition to pupil's individual intimate care plans.